CER-REC/energy-futures-vis-avenir-energetique/readme.md

 ## Contact Us
 We're the development team with Startide Solutions who put this project together for the NEB.
 We aren't able to provide extensive support for this project, but you're welcome to reach out with questions and thoughts!

-* Stephanie Sachrajda - stephanie.sachrajda@startidesolutions.com
-* Patrick King - patrick.king@startidesolutions.com
+* Patrick King - patrick.king@vizworx.com
+* Alaa Azazi - alaa.azazi@vizworx.com
-* Ben Cousins - ben.cousins@startidesolutions.com
+* Ben Cousins - ben.cousins@vizworx.com
+* Stephanie Sachrajda

 ## Known Issues